 - When the steam is ready, hold the pitcher so that the wand of the stove-top steamer is under the milk’s surface and gently open the steam valve.

 - Listen.
-If the noise the steamer makes is continually loud and piercing, the steam isn’t quite there yet.
+If the steamer’s noise is continually loud and piercing, the steam isn’t quite there yet.
 Close the valve, wipe the milk off the wand, and let the pot heat a bit longer.

 - Steam the milk with the want just under the surface until the thermometer reads about 150 degrees F. As the temperature of the milk increases, so should its volume.

 - When you’re done steaming, remove the stove-top steamer from the heat.
-Wipe the milk carefully off the wand, then open the valve and let steam run through to ensure that there’s no milk clogging it.
+Wipe the milk carefully off the wand, then open the valve and let steam run through to ensure no milk clogs it.

 Have ready a wide cappuccino cup.
 Fill it a quarter to a third full of espresso.
 Pour over the milk, spooning the foam on top.

-The more foam there is in relation to the milk, the “drier” the beverage.
+The more foam there is about the milk, the “drier” the beverage.
 Experiment until you find your dream ratio of milk and foam.

-It may seem like a lot of trouble at first to make stove-top cappuccino at home, but as you get familiar with the equipment, it becomes second nature.
-While the espresso is brewing and the steamer is heating is a great time to tidy the kitchen and lay out some cookies or pastry to enjoy with your perfect cappuccino.
+Making stove-top cappuccino at home may appear difficult at first, but once you become acquainted with the equipment, it becomes second nature.
+While the espresso is brewing and the steamer is heating, clean up the kitchen and prepare some cookies or pastries to go with your ideal cappuccino.